Kite flying is a wonderful experience for kids (and big people too)!

 In our home school activities this week, we created and flew these wonderful kites that are so very simple to make.

-I was inspired by these great kite instructions from Rhythm of the Home and adapted them to suit the challenge of crafting with three young preschoolers.
+I was inspired by some lovely kites I saw on Rhythm of the Home and adapted them to suit the challenge of crafting with three young preschoolers.

 Preparing the materials in advance is the winning factor in a successful crafting session with 3 under 5 years of age.